barryllium/WWDC-session-notes/2024/State of the Union.md

     * Still trying to make fetch happen
     * Game Porting Toolkit 2
         * Brings more advanced games to Mac
-            * Improved compatability with other technology
+            * Improved compatibility with other technology
             * Better raytracing
             * Metal updates
             * Xcode allows debugging and profiling of original shaders (either with Windows binary or ported project)